shivannis/xandr-docs-public/xandr-docs/articles/invest/adx-creative-audit-process.md

 You should also note the following:

-- Xandr does not audit creatives for compliance with Google's policies.
-Xandr only audits creatives to ensure that they adhere to our [Creative Standards](./creative-standards.md).
+- Microsoft Advertising does not audit creatives for compliance with Google's policies.
+Microsoft Advertising only audits creatives to ensure that they adhere to our [Creative Standards](./creative-standards.md).
 For more information about Google Ad Manager's standards, see [Google's Ad Exchange Policies](https://support.google.com/authorizedbuyers/answer/1325008?hl=en).
 - Audit email notifications do not include the **Google Audit column**.

 > [!WARNING]